-Defines the environment variables required by the Perforce server.
+This script defines the environment variables required by the Perforce server.
 This script uses a specified instance number as a basis for setting environment variables.
 It will look for and open the respective p4<instance>.vars file (see next section).